pmodels/mpich/doc/wiki/faq/Frequently_Asked_Questions.md

 10100, if you're using the bash shell, you would use:

 ```
-export MPIR_CVAR_CH3_PORT_RANGE=10000:10100
+export MPIR_CVAR_PORT_RANGE=10000:10100
 ```

 #### Q: Why does my MPI program run much slower when I use more processes?

-A: The default channel in MPICH (starting with the 1.1 series) is `ch3:nemesis`.
-This channel uses busy polling in order to improve intranode shared-memory communication performance.
+A: The default device in MPICH (starting with the 3.4.x series) is `ch4`.
+This device uses busy polling in order to improve intranode shared-memory communication performance.
 The downside to this is that performance will generally take a dramatic hit if you oversubscribe your nodes.
 Oversusbscription is the case where you run